What We Offer

 BLOOM SYNDROME: Short stature, skin rash, chromosomal breakage, infections, and high incidence of leukemia.

-DIHYDROLIPOAMIDE DEHYDROGENASE DEFICIENCY: Metabolic disorder resulting in blindness, seizures, enlarged liver, blindness, and short lifespan.
+DIHYDROLIPOAMIDE DEHYDROGENASE DEFICIENCY: Metabolic disorder resulting in blindness, seizures, enlarged liver, and short lifespan.

 FAMILIAL HYPERINSULINISM: Low levels of blood sugar resulting in seizures, poor muscle tone, sleep disorders, and poor feeding.